 Whether you have experienced the consequences of defamation firsthand or you want to protect yourself from potential defamatory attacks, Minc Law can help.
 Defamation law is at the core of what we do, and we have helped thousands of clients just like you remove unwanted content, pursue litigation, and protect their online reputations into the future.

-If you are a victim of defamation and want to learn more about options for your unique situation, reach out today to schedule your free, initial no-obligation consultation by contacting a chat representative, filling out our contact form, or calling us at (216) 373-7706.
+If you are a victim of defamation and want to learn more about options for your unique situation, reach out today to schedule your free, initial no-obligation consultation with an intake specialist by contacting a chat representative, filling out our contact form, or calling us at (216) 373-7706.